 But Mishqui Quinde proves to be a favorite for the meatless crowd.

-Additionally, Arepera serves delicious Venezuelan arepas, both vegetarian and with meat.
-It’s a great meal idea for those traveling to Mindo on a budget, as they’re only $2 and very filling!
+Additionally, Arepera serves delicious Venezuelan arepas, vegetarian and otherwise.
+It’s a great meal idea for those traveling to Mindo on a budget.
+They’re only $2 and very filling!

 Oh, and when in Mindo, don’t forget to try the local chocolate! 🍫